Our 2026 grant cycle will open Monday, March 30th at 6am PST, and close Friday, May 1st at 6pm.

-If you’re interested in applying, please determine that you and your organization are eligible by reviewing the eligibility requirements below, reading our mission and funding philosophy on the “About” page, and getting to know our previous recipients (listed below).
-If you meet the eligibility requirements and are doing work that aligns with our mission, please check back in March 2023 for information about how to apply to our 2023 grant cycle.
+If you’re considering applying, first please determine that you and your organization are eligible by reviewing the eligibility requirements below, learning about our funding philosophy on the About page, and by getting to know our Grantees.
+If you meet the eligibility requirements and are doing work that aligns with our mission, you may apply through the application portal below during the dates of our annual grant cycle.
+Thank you for your time and interest.

 ELIGIBILITY

-To submit an application for funding, you must be an official representative or staff member of a tax-exempt 501(c)(3) nonprofit organization (as defined by the Internal Revenue Service), working in the arts, and towards a mission that aligns with the Wilhelm Family Foundation’s work.
+To submit an application for funding, you must be an official representative or staff member of a tax-exempt 501(c)(3) nonprofit organization (as defined by the IRS), working in the arts, and towards a mission that aligns with our Foundation’s work.

 - Nonprofit organizations working in the arts with current tax-exempt status under Section 501(c)(3) of the Internal Revenue Code, and which are not classified as a private foundation.